History of Tel Aviv in Timeline

 April 1917: Expulsion of Residents

-In April 1917, the Ottoman authorities expelled the residents of Jaffa and Tel Aviv as a wartime measure.
+In April 1917, Ottoman authorities expelled the residents of Jaffa and Tel Aviv.

-From 1917 to 1920, Tel Aviv was under Occupied Enemy Territory Administration.
+From 1917, Tel Aviv fell under the Occupied Enemy Territory Administration.

 1917: British Conquest

-In late 1917, Tel Aviv was conquered by the British imperial army and became part of British-administered Mandatory Palestine.
+In late 1917, Tel Aviv was conquered by the British imperial army.

-In 1919, several prominent Olim from Odessa arrived in Tel Aviv on the Ruslan ship, contributing to the city's developing art scene.
+In 1919, several prominent Olim from Odessa arrived in Tel Aviv on the Ruslan ship, contributing to the city's growing artistic scene.

-In 1920, some of the Olim established the HaTomer art cooperative as well as opened the first modern art exhibition in Israel.
+In 1920 some of the Olim who arrived in Tel Aviv a year earlier set up the HaTomer art cooperative as well as opened the first modern art exhibition in Israel.

-1920: Tel Aviv Beit Hadar railway station opened
+1920: Opening of Tel Aviv Beit Hadar railway station

 In 1920, the Tel Aviv Beit Hadar railway station was opened as part of the Jaffa–Jerusalem railway.